seyha29/website-movie-rueng-/replit.md

 ### 🎯 Core Features
 - **Free Trailers**: All movie trailers are free to watch - no login or payment required.
 Trailers are embedded directly on the movie detail page with a "FREE TO WATCH" badge
 - **Pay-Per-Video**: Full movies require a one-time $1 purchase (unless marked as free with isFree=1)
+- **Credit Wallet System**: Users have a credit balance that can be used to purchase movies.
+New users receive $5 welcome bonus on registration.
+Admins can gift credits to individual users or all users.
 - **Forever Playback**: Once a user purchases a video for $1, they can watch it unlimited times forever - no re-payment required
 - **Auto-Add to My List**: After successful payment, purchased videos automatically appear in the user's "My List" profile section
 - **Smart Play Button**: Button text adapts based on video type - "Play Full Movie" for free content, "Watch Full Movie ($1)" for paid content
-- **RaksmeyPay Integration**: Secure payment processing with QR code support for mobile payments
+- **RaksmeyPay Integration**: Secure payment processing with QR code support for mobile payments (used when credit balance is insufficient)
 - **Single-Device Login**: One account can only be logged in on one device at a time.
 Logging in on a new device automatically logs out the previous device to prevent account sharing

 ### 🎨 Design & UX